koreancanadiansoccer/kcsaweb/deploy-instructions.md

 ## Set up the RDS instance:

-1. Launch an RDS instance
+1. Launch an RDS instance https://stackoverflow.com/questions/51014647/aws-postgres-db-does-not-exist-when-connecting-with-pg must setup initial db name otherwise it will default to 'postres'
 2. Set up a user and password for the server to access it
 3. Set up inbound rules - Type = PostgreSQL, Source=Anywhere
 4. Connect to it and create your app's schema